Objective type Questions and Answers on Banking and Insurance

 A "double-dip recession" is also referred to as a "W-shaped" recession.

-10. "Basel Committee on Banking Supervision"
+10. "Basel Committee on Banking Supervision" is also known as ___________________________.

 a) Bank for International Settlements Committee